aws/aws-eks-best-practices/content/networking/loadbalancing/loadbalancing.md

 Pods that are created with a `readinessProbe` defined start in a “NotReady” state, and only change to “Ready” when the `readinessProbe` is successful.
 This ensures that applications are not put “in-service” until the application has completed startup.

-Liveness probes are recommended to allow for application restarts when entering a broken state, however care should be taken with stateful applications as liveness failures will trigger a restart of the application.
-Startup probes can also be leveraged for applications that are slow to start.
+Liveness probes are recommended to allow for application restarts when entering a broken state, e.g. deadlocks, however care should be taken with stateful applications as liveness failures will trigger a restart of the application.
+[Startup probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-startup-probes) can also be leveraged for applications that are slow to start.

 The below probes use HTTP probes against port 80 to check when the web application becomes ready (the same probe configuration is also used for the liveness probe):